zalando/zalando-howto-open-source/README.md

 - can improve quality
 - can mitigate risks
 - can increase trust
-- can save us money, expand our technology choices, and help us remain cutting-edge
+- can save us money, expand our technology choices, and help us remain cutting-edgecho
 - is fun and makes us proud
 - enables us to give back to the community, build our tech brand, and attract talent